 Position the oven racks top and bottom and heat the oven to 400 degrees F.

+Chop vegetables of choice like-sized and coat with olive oil and whatever other seasoning you prefer.
 Place veggies on a jelly-roll pan, lined with aluminum foil and spayed with olive oil.
 Do not crowd and keep harder veggies on one pan and softer veggies on another.

 Roast veggies for 10 minutes then switch racks and shake the pans a little. roast for another 7 to 10 minutes until preferred doneness.